kalkotekedar/XamarinTutorial/README.md

 # XamarinTutorial

 ## [Introduction to Cross-Platform](https://www.youtube.com/playlist?list=PLZ91tJK_p9B7nppFlnwYr0whb521oONRz)
+One of the advantages to using Cross-Platform over the traditional platform-specific approach is the level of code-sharing you can achieve across iOS, Android and Windows.
+In this tutorial, we will explore two ways to structure your shared code - Portable Class Libraries (PCLs) and Shared Projects.

 ### Using Shared Projects
 __Shared Projects__, sometimes referred to as "Shared Application Projects" allow you to define a specific project type where the intent is to actually share all of the files in that project with other projects.
 It acts just like File Linking – except you only have to add one reference to your target to get all of the files added.
 The IDE then treats all the files and assets included in the shared project as if they were part of each of your platform projects.
 In addition, because the IDE knows about the relationships, all the normal refactoring and navigation tools should work just fine.